lbeckman314/writings/pebbles-and-shells.md

+---
+layout: my-default
+title: pebbles & shells
+desc: I remember you playing at the beach // when you were five years old...
+date: 2017-06-01
+---

 ```
-I remeber you playing at the beach
+I remember you playing at the beach
     when you were five years old
-lookig for pebbles & shells
+looking for pebbles & shells
         left behind by the waves
-The wind made funny shapes with you rhair
+The wind made funny shapes with your hair
-    and carried you along teh shore
+    and carried you along the shore
 as the ocean glistened around you
     excited at meeting you for the very first time.

 "pebbles & shells"
 ```